AuthorCarpentry/FSCI-2018/03-modifying-appearance.md

 reference list.
 If we look in the BibTex file, we see that no authors and date are defined for this reference.  `Knitr` tries its best, but won't correct or complete referendes if the proper data is not available in the `.bib` file.

+Let's fix the problem by grabbing a correct .bib file.
+One great source is the DOI registration agencies.
+Put the DOI for `Vasilevsky_2017`, `10.7717/peerj.3208` into the [cross cite service](https://citation.crosscite.org/) and select bibtex as the citation style.
+You can copy the bibtex into oajournals.bib and see how the citation is now correct.

 ## Embedded Sub-Documents and Math

 To date we've been writing everything in one Rmarkdown document.
 We can